 8. Tuol Sleng, Cambodia

-Southeast Asia is also home to two infamous and dangerous prisons, now tourist attractions.
+Southeast Asia also has two infamous and dangerous prisons, which are now tourist attractions.
 The first is Tuol Sleng in Cambodia.
+The brutal Khmer Rouge opened this prison in 1975.

-The museum is just outside Phnom Penh and is open daily.
-There is no cost to go to the museum, but donations are welcome.
+Tuol Sleng is just outside Phnom Penh and is open daily.
+Going to the museum is free, but donations are welcome.

 9. Hoa Lo Prison, Vietnam

-There are also exhibitions relating to the American POWs, but they don't reflect the real horror shared by those released after the end of the Vietnam War.
+Exhibitions show these former inmates' harsh conditions, many of whom served life sentences, lived in.
+There are also exhibitions relating to the American POWs, but they don't reflect the absolute horror shared by those released after the end of the Vietnam War.
+The prison complex museum is open daily.
+The entrance is just 5,000 dong.

 10. Port Arthur, Tasmania